Included with The Woofer Tester Pro:

 Sealed, Band Pass and Passive Radiator.
 Using Frequency Dependent Inductance modeling, results

-are improved over the traditional, flat model.
+are improved over the traditional, flat or simple Le models.
 The simulator calculates Response, Impedance,

 Phase, Velocity & Xmm of all Radiators.